Tumor Board Basics

 What is a tumor board?

-When you are diagnosed with cancer, the oncology (cancer) team makes a plan to treat your cancer.
+When you are diagnosed with cancer, you will have tests done.
 A biopsy (tissue sample) is used to find out what type of cancer you have.
-Radiology tests (CT scan, MRI, X-rays) are used to know the size and location of cancer.
-After reviewing the pathology report and other tests, the oncology team decides on the best treatment.
-Sometimes, the oncologist (cancer doctor) wants the input of other oncology team members.
-To do this, the patient’s case is discussed at a tumor board meeting.
+Imaging tests are used to see where your cancer is and how big it is.
+Blood tests are done to learn more about your cancer and how your organs are working.
+The results help your oncology team choose the best treatment for you.
+Sometimes, your team wants the input of other oncology team members.
+To do this, your case is talked about at a tumor board meeting.

 A tumor board is a meeting where specialists (experts) from different areas of oncology get together.
 They talk about the diagnosis and treatment plan for a patient.
-Tumor board can go by many names.
-These include case conference, tumor conference, and multidisciplinary meetings.
+Tumor board can go by many names, like case conference, tumor conference, and multidisciplinary meetings.

 Who takes part in tumor board?

 There are many people who take part in tumor board.
 It is a “multidisciplinary” meeting, meaning people from many disciplines, or areas of healthcare, come together.
-These people may include:
+These people may be:

 - Medical oncologists.